asimojs/asimo/README.md

 ## How does it work?

-Like most dependency management systems, Asimo base principle is to create **dependency context** objects that will be called by the application to retrieve dependencies.
+Like most dependency management systems, Asimo base principle is to create **dependency container** objects that will be called by the application to retrieve dependencies.
 A typical dependency retrieval will look like this:

 ```typescript
 // retrieve the calculator service (asynchronous)